EstelleKlevenz/docana-emi-25/README.md

 ### Long post vs. Summary

-As shown in Figure XX, there are notable differences between long and short posts regarding their EMI scores.
+As shown in Figure 8, there are notable differences between long and short posts regarding their EMI scores.
 For most evidence-based subreddits, long posts tend to be more evidence-based than their respective summaries.
 The distribution of EMI scores is broader for summaries than for long posts, indicating a greater variability in summaries.
-These differences are substantial and not just random fluctuations — the correlation between long posts and summary EMI scores is weak or non-existent (see Figure XX), underlining the difference between the two formats.
+These differences are substantial and not just random fluctuations — the correlation between long posts and summary EMI scores is weak or non-existent (see Figure 7 - Base and Summary), underlining the difference between the two formats.

 <figure float="left">
   <img src="figures/comp_tldr_post.png" width="100%" />
-<figcaption>Figure XX - Comparison Distribution of long posts and summaries Figure 7B - Comparison for different keyword lsits</figcaption>
+<figcaption>Figure 8 - Comparison of the EMI distributions on long posts and summaries</figcaption>
 </figure>
 <figure float="left">
   <img src="figures/comp_dict_post.png" width="100%" />
-<figcaption>Figure XX - Comparison Distribution of long posts and summaries Figure 7B - Comparison for different keyword lsits</figcaption>
+<figcaption>Figure 9 - Comparison for different keyword lists</figcaption>
 </figure>

 ### Original vs. Customized Keyword Lists
-The influence of the new keyword lists on the EMI in comparison to the original ones can be seen in Figure XX.
-As one can see the deviation is minimal, with a global correlation of XX between the scores (see Figure XX).
-All subreddits get classified into the same category as before, even though the concept definiton is adjusted.
-This can also be seen in the corresponding PCA, see Figure XX.
+The influence of the new keyword lists on the EMI in comparison to the original ones can be seen in Figure 9.
+As one can see the deviation is minimal, with a global correlation between the scores that is nearly perfect  (see Figure 7 - Base and new dictionary).
+All subreddits get classified into the same category as before, even though the concept definitons are adjusted.
+This can also be seen in the corresponding PCA, see Figure 10.

 <figure float="left">
   <img src="figures/PCA_Sub_dict.png" width="95%" />
-<figcaption>Figure XX - PCA of average vectors and tailored concept vectors</figcaption>
+<figcaption>Figure 10  - PCA of average vectors and tailored concept vectors</figcaption>
 </figure>

 ### Word2Evc vs. BERT

-As seen in figure XX the dispersion of the average EMI score per post is higher when the EMI is calcualted using word2vec vs BERT embeddings.
-For twelve of the sixteen analysed subreddits the mean of the avverage EMI distribution is closer to zero for the ones calculated with BERT (r/relationship_advice, r/explainlikeimfive, r/todayilearned, r/technology, r/worldnews, r/talesfromtechsupport, r/relationships, r/buildapc, r/dating_advice, r/loseit, r/askscience, r/news) for three it is visaully barely distinguishly (r/AskMen, r/offmychest, r/depression) and in one case it flipped the sign (r/Advice).
-In the last 4 cases mentioned the mean of the base approach (wor2vec) is already relatively close to zero.
+As seen in Figure 11 the dispersion of the average EMI score per post is higher when the EMI is calculated using word2vec as it is with the BERT embeddings.
+For 12 of the 16 analysed subreddits the mean of the avverage EMI distribution is closer to zero for the ones calculated with BERT (r/relationship_advice, r/explainlikeimfive, r/todayilearned, r/technology, r/worldnews, r/talesfromtechsupport, r/relationships, r/buildapc, r/dating_advice, r/loseit, r/askscience, r/news) for three it is visaully barely distinguishly (r/AskMen, r/offmychest, r/depression) and in one case it flipped the sign (r/Advice).
+In the last four cases mentioned, the mean of the base approach (word2vec) is already relatively close to zero.
 <figure float="left">
   <img src="figures/hist_bert_w2v.png" width="100%" />
-<figcaption>Figure XX - Distribution of EMI scores over subreddits (word2vec vs BERT) </figcaption>
+<figcaption>Figure 11 - Distribution of EMI scores over subreddits (word2vec vs BERT) </figcaption>
 </figure>

 ## Discussion